Are you struggling to keep track of your direct mail campaigns? Even worse, are you wasting money on undeliverable mail? You’re not alone.

 - What is an Intelligent Mail Barcode?

-- How does the IMB system work?
+- How does the intelligent mail barcode system work?

 - Turning scan event data into information you can actually use

-- Why waste money on undeliverable mail?
+- Why waste money on undeliverable mai l when you don’t have to?

 - Intelligent mail made even smarter